sumkawa/icu-lstm/README.md

 chmod +x visualize.py parq_to_npy.py
 ```

-Seed database by converting parquet to npy for more efficient data loading and model compatibility:
+Seed database by converting parquet to npy for more efficient data loading and model compatibility (this step is only necessary if training with efficient net - mixnet implementations convert raw EEG data on the fly for reasons explained in the research md):

 ```bash
 python parq_to_npy.py